sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/00-intro.markdown

     language, declares the namespace, and loads the template resources on activation of the Component.
 Extending the abstract class that implements the `DDMFormFieldRenderer` makes your work here easier.
-- `*DDMFormFieldType.java`: Define the form field type in the backend.
+- `*DDMFormFieldType.java`: Define the form field type in the back-end.
 If you extend the abstract class that implements the interface, you automatically include the default form configuration options for your form field type.
 In that case, override the interface's `getName` method and you're done.
 To see